-When Food Stamp coupons are returned to the local office, the Worker determines if the amount is a full or a partial month's benefit.
-Unused Food Stamps may not be redeemed for cash.
+When coupons are returned to the local office, the Worker determines if the amount is a full or a partial month's benefit.
+Unused coupons may not be redeemed for cash.

-Returned Food Stamp coupons are forwarded to the Financial Clerk who disposes of them as follows.
+Returned coupons are forwarded to the Financial Clerk who disposes of them as follows.